West Kootenay mills weathering perfect storm in industry - Trail Daily Times

 “That’s why we have invested so much downstream into our operation,” he says.
 “With the $35-million expansion, we are planning for the next 80 years, to enhance the value of our wood basket without having to cut more timber down, or harvest more.
 Adding more value to what we already mill is what we see as the future.

-“It’s the reason we continue to be successful and survive for futures to come.”
+“It’s the reason we continue to be succesful and survive for futures to come.”

 Kalesnikoff says rather than preparing to lay off crew, it is planning to hire about 50 people as it starts its new operation this winter, and ramps up through 2020.

-“We are persevering through those markets and building employment without cutting any additional timber,” he says.
+“We are persevering through those markets and building employment without cutting any addtional timber,” he says.
 “So I think that’s pretty exciting.”

 That means the business has been forced to run fewer days a week, on occasion.